Daphne Fitzpatrick

-Daphne Fitzpatrick (born 1964) is an artist based in Williamsburg, Brooklyn.
+DW Fitzpatrick (born 1964) is an American artist based in Williamsburg, Brooklyn.

-Fitzpatrick was born in Long Island.
+Fitzpatrick was born on Long Island.
 Their work encompasses sculpture, video, photography and a variety of found objects and images.
 They reference the idea of a modern flaneur in their work, and makes visual puns on sexuality.

 Fitzpatrick was a member of the faculty at Yale.
 They were also one of the founders of Bellwether Gallery, by which they were later represented.
-They are currently represented by American Contemporary Gallery in New York, NY.
+They are currently represented by American Contemporary Gallery in New York City.